-The Coastal Management Element has also been written to comply with the directives of Chapter 163, Florida Statutes (F.S.), and Administrative Rule 9J-5 and to be consistent with the State Comprehensive Plan and the Strategic Regional Policy Plan for South Florida.
-However, it has also been written to reflect the uniqueness of the coastal area of Miami-Dade County and the realities of planning for a highly developed barrier island chain and low-lying mainland, a complex metropolitan area of over 2.3 million residents and 9 million annual tourists that heavily use the urban park system, especially coastal parks and waterways.
+The Coastal Management Element reflects the uniqueness of the coastal area of Miami-Dade County and the realities of planning for a highly developed barrier island chain and low-lying mainland, a complex metropolitan area of over 2.5 million residents and 12 million annual tourists that heavily use the urban park system, especially coastal parks and waterways.
+The County continues its stewardship of these coastal resources, with activities including water quality monitoring, coastal wetland restoration, and increasing public awareness of and access to these coastal areas.
 Furthermore, Miami-Dade County is the only County in the nation to possess within its boundaries two national parks, Biscayne National Park and Everglades National Park, as well as the heavily used Biscayne Bay Aquatic Preserve, which is urban Miami-Dade's signature amenity.